stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 </html>
 ```

-This is a very basic motd screen.
+This is a very basic MOTD screen.
 I don’t remember where I got the blackboard graphic, but kudos to whoever did it because it works on just about every resolution.
 Replace the “Welcome to My Team Fortress 2 server” text with whatever you want.

 For more advanced layout you’re going to have to learn some HTML and CSS, Google is your best friend here.
-Don’t get too crazy though, if your motd is too long then no one will read it.
+Don’t get too crazy though, if your MOTD is too long then no one will read it.

 ### Updating your server

 You will have to occasionally update the server software, whenever Valve releases updates to Steam or the game itself.
 This is a very simple task, in fact you’ve already done it before.
 We will be running the same two commands that we used to install the server.

-The first thing you need to do is shut down the srcds process.
+The first thing you need to do is shut down the SRCDS process.

 ```shell
 /etc/init.d/srcds stop